How To Write a CV: Tips, Tools, & Examples for 2024

 As a recent biology graduate with a minor in statistics, I bring hands-on experience in cutting-edge genetic research techniques.
 While at Purdue, I developed a novel CRISPR gene editing approach that improved editing efficiency by 18% in model organisms.
 I'm proficient in PCR, gel electrophoresis, and next-generation sequencing, with practical application through advanced lab courses and a summer internship at Purdue's Genomics Center.
 I'm also experienced in research communication, having presented findings at two regional conferences and co-authored a peer-reviewed article on emerging gene therapy technologies.

-Step 5: Build your Career Experience section
+Step 6: Build your Work Experience section

-Every position and achievement you highlight should be relevant to the role.
+1. Focus on relevant experience: Every position and achievement you highlight should be relevant to the role.

 Action Verb + Noun + Metric + [Optional Strategy] + Outcome = 1 bullet point